SunstoneSharpTor/LonelyCube/README.md

 # Lonely Cube

 Lonely Cube is a Minecraft-like voxel game written in C++.
-The end goal of this project is to create a survival game, inspired mostly by Minecraft Beta.
+The end goal of this project is to create a sandbox survival game, inspired mostly by Minecraft Beta.
 The goal is not to copy Minecraft, but to create a minimalist game that focuses on creativity, cool terrain generation and the lonely sort of feeling that Minecraft Beta has.

 ## Aims